stassop/flutter_location_search/README.md

 * When a location pin is tapped, display location details in a bottom sheet.
 * Allow users to open the currently selected location in the default maps app.

-### Leaflet Maps
+### Flutter Map

-The Flutter Map package leverages the power of Leaflet maps to bring interactive maps to your Flutter applications.
+The [Flutter Map](https://docs.fleaflet.dev) package leverages the power of [Leaflet](https://leafletjs.com) maps to bring interactive maps to your Flutter applications.
 This open-source package provides a rich and highly customizable feature set.

 While Flutter Map is commonly used with Leaflet maps, it’s designed to be agnostic to the underlying map provider.
 This flexibility allows developers to potentially integrate with other mapping services like Mapbox.